-Note VIP configurations using only one 4T port adapter, and a port adapter blank, or two 4T port adapters, are currently not supported.
+Note Current VIP configurations support only one 4R port adapter and one 4T port adapter on a VIP motherboard.
+Single and dual 4T configurations are not available.

 You can identify interface ports by physically checking the slot/port adapter/interface port location on the back of the router or by using software commands to display information about a specific interface or all interfaces in the router.